samalba/image-spider/README.md

 Some general notes on the architecture:

+* URLs are stored as a tree, thanks to Postgres's WITH RECURSIVE feature.
+This allows results for any given webpage from one job to also be applied to other jobs.
+The current expiry is 15 minutes, but this is arbitrary and adjustable.

 * This interface code is separate from the spider code.
 Multiple spiders can be deployed simultaneously to share the workload.